WorkingLargeGermany

 Temperament & Personality

-This breed tends to suit homes looking for a bright, fun-loving, active companion, with daily rhythms shaped by high energy, high barking, and moderate drooling.
+This breed tends to suit homes looking for a bright, fun-loving, active companion, with daily rhythms shaped by high energy, moderate barking, and moderate drooling.

 Coat type